 “Geography is the tapestry that weaves the world together”

 At Arunside School, our aim is for all pupils to develop a greater understanding of the world, as well as their place in it.
 When teaching Geography at Arunside, we promote an interest for learning more about diverse places, people, resources and natural and human environments as well as encouraging our pupils to develop a deep understanding of the Earth’s physical and human processes.
 The curriculum is designed to develop knowledge and skills that are progressive and can be demonstrated through Geographical Enquiry.

 At Arunside School, Geography is taught using a variety of enriching learning tools, such as first-hand experiences, using books, maps and digital technology.
 We provide regular opportunities for children to explore our area and to strengthen geographical skills, such as fieldwork and map reading.
 We use nearby resources for educational visits that link with current topics to enhance the cultural capital of our pupils, also embedding first-hand learning outside the classroom into our lessons.
-The places we visit are local rivers (River Arun), Horsham Museum; Horsham Town Trail and I Spy Horsham (a resource the pupils helped to create) give learners a better awareness of local landmarks.
+These include local river (River Arun), Horsham Museum and Horsham Park which give learners a better awareness of local landmarks.
 We promote a language-rich Geography curriculum in each topic that encourages children to use subject-specific vocabulary.
-We provide ‘Knowledge Organisers’, which are handy reference sheets containing key vocabulary, key facts and images.
+We regularly recap our prior learning to help us make connections between our new learning and what we have learned before.